aer0ss/aerofs/docs/customer-success/how-to/build-and-deploy-prod.md

 3. Obtain the signing key truecrypt volume `aerofskeys.truecrypt` (used for executable signing) and mount it.
 You will need the password.
 Ask Matt.
+   After mounting, open keychain and do a File > Add Keychain... and select the `aerofs.keychain` file which you just mounted.

 4. Build the S3 artifacts using: